alexsgi/fastmail/README.md

 ```java
 FastMail.sendMail(String subject, String content, boolean isHtml, String ... recipients);
 ```
-are static and can be called from (almost) everywhere.
-Don't forget to init !
+are static and can be called from everywhere.
+Don't forget to init!

 ---
 #### Some other cool functions
 Sometimes sending a mail fails.
-But why?
+Why?
-Get a list with all exceptions :
+Get a list with all exceptions:
 ```java
 FastMail.getExceptionsList();
 ```